7 Ultimate Tips for a Winter Skin Care Routine

 Conclusion

 The harsh chill of winter calls for special care for your skin!
 All the damage done just by cold, dry air, and indoor heating combine to wreak havoc with skins often ending up dry, flaking, itchy, and some serious problems like eczema in extreme cases!
 Therefore, it is very important to fight these challenges and create a winter skincare routine for your skin that suits its needs during the given season.
-By following these actions, your skin, eyes, and lips will be safe and moisturized throughout the cold winter.
+By following these actions, your skin, eyes, and lips will be safe and moisturised throughout the cold winter.
 Get the flawless skin you deserve!

-How often should I exfoliate during winter?
+4. How often should I exfoliate in winter?